virt-lightning/virt-lightning/README.md

 ## VM configuration keys

-A VM can be tunned at two different places with the following keys:
+A VM can be tuned at two different places with the following keys:

 - `distro`: the name of the base distro image to use, it's the only mandatory parameter.
 - `name`: the VM name